What does a Compensation Manager do?

 Responsibilities:

-- Conduct market research and analysis to ensure competitive compensation packages.
+- Conduct regular salary surveys and market analysis to ensure the company's compensation packages are competitive.

 Qualifications